haoov/haoov/README.md

 # Hi there 👋

 I'm a student at 42 school in Paris.<br>
 I embarked on my coding journey at 42, during the September 2022 Piscine.
-I finished the Core Curriculum in February 2024.
+I finished the Core Curriculum in February 2024.<br>
+Following my first internship at YesWeHack, where I maintained and improved a web application for analyzing vulnerability reports, I am currently seeking opportunities in web development.<br>
 # My progress at 42 school
 [![rsabbah's 42 stats](https://badge.mediaplus.ma/greenbinary/rsabbah)](https://github.com/oakoudad/badge42)